BigBitBusInc/kubernetes-automation-toolkit/code/app-code/api/todo-python-django/README.md

 Finally, we are ready to deploy to Kubernetes!

-This discussion assumes that you have a your `kubectl` command-line client configured and pointing to the correct Kubernetes cluster (click [Minikube](https://minikube.sigs.k8s.io/docs/start/) or Microk8s ([Ubuntu](https://ubuntu.com/tutorials/install-a-local-kubernetes-with-microk8s#2-deploying-microk8s), [Windows/Mac](https://microk8s.io/docs/install-alternatives)) to learn how to install these one-node Kubernetes clusters on your local PC or a VM).
-Learn more about setting the Kubectl context [here](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/).
+This discussion assumes that you have a your `kubectl` command-line client configured and pointing to the correct Kubernetes cluster.

-Verify that kubectl is correctly configured

-For Microk8s running this command should give you an output similar to this
+Verify that kubectl is correctly configured: for Microk8s running this command should give you an output similar to this

 ```
 kubectl get no